Welcome back to our 9th ToyzRgone blogpost! Below, you will find the contributions made by each of our team members either individually or in pairs:

 - Jacobian Matrix

-Let me break down a simple explanation of the Jacobian matrix represents the relationship between joint velocities and end-effector velocities.
+Let me break down a simple explanation of the Jacobian matrix, as I understood it.
+It represents the relationship between joint velocities and end-effector velocities.
 For a robotic arm, it translates the angular velocities of the joints into the linear velocities of the end-effector in Cartesian space.
 In a 2D system, the Jacobian matrix for a three-joint arm is typically a 2×3 matrix (since we have two output velocities in X and Y directions and three input joint angles).
-It effectively tells us how changes in each joint angle will affect the position of the end-effector, which is essential for coordinated, precise movements.
+It effectively tells us how the changes in each joint angle will affect the position of the end-effector, which is essential for coordinated, precise movements.

 2. Adapting the Jacobian Matrix to Our Project